MickeMakaron/gyg-framework/README.md

 URL parser with some additional features.

 Note that gyg-framework
-* does not use .htaccess.
+* does not rely on RewriteRule (but does support it)
 * is fully PHP.
 * has no library dependancies (except standard PHP).